SquadcastHub/squadcasthub.github.io/pages/mydoc/slo_basics.md

 Traditionally, the split between developers and operations engineers stems from their opposing goals and responsibilities: developers aim to add more features to their services, while operations engineers are responsible for maintaining the stability of those services.

 With SLOs—and their accompanying error budgets—in place, teams are able to objectively decide which projects or initiatives to prioritize.
-As long as there is an error budget remaining, developers can ship new features to improve the overall quality of the product, while ops engineers can focus more heavily on long-term reliability projects.
-But when the error budget begins running low, developers will need to slow down or freeze feature work—and work closely with the ops team to restabilize the system before any SLAs or SLOs are violated.
+As long as there is an error budget remaining, developers can ship new features to improve the overall quality of the product, while operations engineers can focus more heavily on long-term reliability projects.
+But when the error budget begins running low, developers will need to slow down or freeze feature work—and work closely with the operations team to restabilize the system before any SLAs or SLOs are violated.

-In short, error budgets act as a quantifiable method for aligning the work and goals of developers and ops engineers.
+In short, error budgets act as a quantifiable method for aligning the work and goals of developers and operations engineers.

 Before we go any further, let’s walk through some of the fundamental concepts and definitions we use within the product.